Medicare Advantage Plans in California

 The cost of Medicare Advantage plans in California will vary based on where you live and what coverage you want to have included in your plan.
 A GoHealth licensed insurance agent can help you find the right plan for your needs.

-The average cost of a Medicare Advantage plan in California is $18.12 per month in 2022.
-Some people may also qualify for a no-cost premium; in California, 95% of people with Medicare have access to at least one of these plans based on their zip code, but actual eligibility must be determined.
+The average premium for a Medicare Advantage plan in California is $16.24 per month in 2024.
+Some people may also qualify for a no-cost premium; in California, 95% of people with Medicare live in ZIP codes with access to at least one of these plans.

 Medicare Advantage Plan Eligibility and Enrollment in California